-Imagine a world devoid of the daily commute, where the working day wasn’t bound by the nine-to-five, and office politics were a thing of the past – imagine a world where you could work from home.
+How are you coping with working from home?
+We currently live in a world devoid of the daily commute, where the working day isn’t necessarily bound by the nine-to-five, and office politics are a thing of the past, other than the odd faux pas on a video or conference call.

 You see, not everyone can cut it when working from home, it can take a lot of drive and discipline that you just don’t need when working in an office.